zanerock/cloudsite/site/docs/user-guides/domain-name-selection.md

 But, if you have just the perfect name and it's available with a hyphen-or even a clever enough spelling to be memorable spelling-I wouldn't say never.
 If you love it, and you have the perfect branding idea, then that counts for a lot.

-## Registering your domain name

-The registration process itself is rather straightforward.
-You just go to your registrar of choice, tell them the name you want, select a term, and then pay some money.
-We offer just a few notes.

-First, in selecting a registrar remember it can be different than the registrar where you did your searching.
-If you're here specifically for the 'Host Your Own Website Free and Easy' series, then we recommend you register with [AWS Route 53](https://aws.amazon.com/route53/).
-Otherwise, [Namecheap.com](https://namecheap.com) is a good option, or you can just google 'registrar' and find one you like.
-Personally, I recommend staying away from GoDaddy.

-Second, you should sign up for "privacy protection" or "domain privacy".
-When you register a domain name, you have to provide contact information to establish ownership.
-By default, this information is publicly available unless you add a privacy protection service.
-Some registrars (like AWS Route 53) offer this for free, while others may charge a small fee.

-Finally, just know that you'll see some difference in pricing for domains from different registrars.
-Any big difference (like 50% off) is always going to be an initial price only.
-The prices for domains are more or less set and should pretty much cost the same (in the long run) everywhere.
-You can save a little by using a registrar that offer privacy protection for free.

 ## In closing

 - A domain name that works with your branding is probably the most important things